 The engine must be marked clearly "Engine submerged in water".
+Define whether fresh or salt water.

 An engine which has been submerged in water must be inspected, repaired or overhauled in accordance with the BRP-Powertrain instructions for continued airworthiness.